-SUMMARY OF PRIOR YEAR FINDINGS For the Year Ended December 31, 2019
+SUMMARY OF PRIOR YEAR FINDINGS For the Year Ended December 31, 2021

 SECTION I INTERNAL CONTROL AND COMPLIANCE MATERIAL TO THE FINANCIAL STATEMENTS.
-No findings that are material to the financial statements were reported.
-Response - N/A SECTION II MANAGEMENT LETTER No management letter was issued with this report.
+2020-001: MINUTES Minutes were not available for several meetings during the year, resulting in a violation of State Law.
+We suggest establishing procedures for archiving minutes in bound volumes that are arranged in chronological order.
+UNRESOLVED: SEE FINDING 2021-001 SECTION II MANAGEMENT LETTER No management letter was issued with this report.
 Response - N/A